A pint for you.

 The purpose of our latest project with WWF is to help farmers reduce river pollution and the amount of water they use, meaning there’s more fresh water available for nature to thrive.
 One of the techniques used is to support farmers to build sediment traps that reduce the amount of pollutants running off farms into local rivers.

-Beyond our partnership with WWF, we also took our pursuit of better one step further by working with 23 UK farmers in 2023 to grow an estimated 7,000 tons of regenerative barley for Carlsberg Danish Pilsner – enough to make up to 96 million pints per year!*** That’s also enough barley for about 35% of our annual Carlsberg Danish Pilsner production, but this is just the start – our target is to use regenerative barley in 100% of Carlsberg Danish Pilsner brews by 2027.
+Beyond our partnership with WWF, we also took our pursuit of better one step further by working with 23 UK farmers in 2023 to produce 686 tons of regenerative barley for Carlsberg Danish Pilsner – enough to make up to 9 million pints per year!*** That’s also enough barley for about 3.5% of our annual Carlsberg Danish Pilsner production, but this is just the start – our target is to use regenerative barley in 100% of Carlsberg Danish Pilsner brews by 2027.
 That means our barley will be grown using regenerative techniques which aim to reduce the use of energy and chemical inputs to improve ecosystem health and resilience.**** How refreshing.

 X